LabzOrg/Product-Manager-Specs/README.md

 ## How to Use

-These meta rules can be implemented in several ways:
+These rules can be implemented in several ways:

 1. **As System Prompts** - Use as foundational instructions for AI product management agents
 2. **As Process Guidelines** - Adapt sections for human PM workflows and team processes